AlpacaTravel/graphql-docs/topics/itinerary/Managing a List/README.md

 on their projects, so they can easily understand the different GraphQL operations they need to create a list and manage it.

+What this guide does not cover:

-Please note that this guide is intended to provide an overview of calling the GraphQL API, but there are numerous other operations and use cases covered outside of this guide.
-Additionally, this guide is technology agnostic and allows developers to use any GraphQL client to make the API calls.
+- Numerous alternative use cases; This is provided to give a developer an overview of calling the GraphQL API but there are numerous other operations and use cases covered outside of this guide.
+- This guide does not cover how to make API calls or connect your application to the GraphQL API using a specific client.
+It is technology agnostic and allows developers to use any GraphQL client to make the calls.
+- It does not cover how to obtain or use an API key to access the Alpaca Travel GraphQL API.
+Developers must have a valid API key to make calls to the API.
+- It does not cover implementation details such as handling errors or rate limiting, which are important but are out of scope of this guide.
+- It does not cover all the possible options and variations of the GraphQL operations, but it covers the most common and useful ones for managing itineraries.

+Additional Resources:

+- Alpaca Travel GraphQL API Detailed Schema Reference
+- Apollo Sandbox for testing queries and seeing what other operations/fields are available

 _Table of Contents_